There are now 3 possible online modes for units:

 - Students are able to (1) demonstrate an understanding of different types of point source and diffuse pollution; (2) evaluate physical, chemical and microbial processes governing pollution behaviour and remediation; (3) analyse chemical, physical and biological data, including basic numerical modelling skills; (4) produce reports about contamination/remediation, recommending appropriate courses of action; and (5) apply environmental risk assessment.

-- Indicative assessments in this unit are as follows: (1) short reports based on lecture, seminar and workshop content; (2) report on development of a conceptual site model with associated risk assessment; and (3) report on transport and fate of a contaminant plume and the effect of different remediation options,.
+- Indicative assessments in this unit are as follows: (1) Online quizzes based on seminar and workshop content; (2) report on development of a conceptual site model with associated risk assessment; and (3) report on transport and fate of a contaminant plume and the effect of different remediation options,.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.